metabrainz/bookbrainz-site/README.md

 and/or [run the NodeJS server locally](./NODEJS_SETUP.md) while using dockerized dependencies.
 Running the NodeJS server locally would be easier if you want to use a debugger, for instance.

+Note: If you are using docker-toolbox you need to replace [elasticsearch:9200](/config.json.example#L30) with Ip address of your docker-machine(192.168.99.100) in `config.json`.

 ## Cloning

 Since this project makes use of